-I started as a secondary school science teacher in 1978 and retired last year.
+I started as a secondary school science teacher in 1978 and retired a few years ago.
 It goes without saying that we didn't have computers back then; we didn't even have photocopiers.
 If I wanted material to give to students, I had to write, copy or draw out the content myself and then use a Banda machine to make copies, which was incredibly time-consuming.
 Lessons back then were more like lectures, with the teacher writing on the blackboard and the students copying it down.

 Photocopying came in the 80s and made things a lot easier and then in the 90s we started to get computers too.
 After that, we didn't need to rewrite everything by hand or make our own materials anymore.
 In a lot of schools now, departments buy schemes of work that contain worksheets, together with permissions, for us to copy as we need.
 Some schools don't buy them, but syllabuses change a lot so it can be too time-consuming for a teacher to try to create their own materials only for them to become obsolete soon after.

 The ability to copy pages from textbooks is incredibly useful.
 We wouldn't always have enough textbooks to go around, so I'd make photocopies of the relevant pages.
 You can also go to places like Times Education Supplement (tes) and get resources there, sometimes paid or sometimes free.
 There are just so many options for teachers these days, which means we get to be flexible with what we offer students.
 While some students are fine just copying from the board, others learn differently and need the application and interactivity that a variety of exercises can offer.
 Making students think about and apply the concepts rather than just copying them down hugely helps recall and understanding.